Welcome to Young African Refugees For Integral Development

 YARID unites urban refugees through avenues like sports, English classes, and vocational skills training in order to address social issues like ethnic conflicts, unemployment, public health, and lack of access to education.
 Refugees that YARID serves mainly come from the Great Lakes Region: Democratic Republic of Congo, Rwanda and Burundi.

 Our Mission.
-The mission of YARID is to empower refugees, orphans and Internally Displaced Persons (IDPs) around Africa to overcome the burdens of deprivation and vulnerability to become healthy, educated, self-sustaining and contributing members of society.
+The mission of YARID is to empower refugees, Asylum seekers and other displaced persons around Africa to overcome the burdens of deprivation and vulnerability to become healthy, educated, self-sustaining and contributing members of society.

 We offer free education internally displaced persons to help help realize and achieve their goals.

 We offer seminars and training to equip the youth and all vulnerable persons with skills to make them self-sustaining.